-They’re not cast in cement, but accounting professionals tend to agree that these best practices for QuickBooks payments can improve the speed and accuracy of your payments – both incoming and outgoing.
+These best practices for QuickBooks payments can improve your profitability as well as the speed and accuracy of your incoming and outgoing payments.

 In the case of best practices for QuickBooks payments, the rewards are clear.

 - Pump up your cash flow.
 (More cash-on-hand means less-stressed owners + happier, more-responsive vendors.)

 - Eliminate costly late fees and build your reputation.
 (Imagine: No more nagging creditor calls!)

 - Save time.
 (Efficiency means you can focus on other critical profit-building activities.)

 1. Set up your Company File Preferences to take advantage of QuickBooks’ built-in features.

 Here’s a screenshot from the Company Preferences in QuickBooks.
 The numbered explanations, below, show incoming payment options.

 - Select Edit>Preferences from the main menu, and then the Payments option from the left-hand menu.